RenderKit/embree/README.md

     0, no output is printed by Embree, when set to a higher level more output is printed.
 By default Embree does not print anything on the console.

+-   `frequency_level=[simd128,simd256,simd512]`: Specifies the
+    frequency level the application want to run on, which can be
+    either: a) simd128 for apps that do not use AVX instructions, b) simd256 for apps that use heavy AVX instruction, c) simd512 for apps that use heavy AVX-512 instructions.
+When some frequency level is specified, Embree will avoid doing optimizations that may reduce the frequency level below the level specified.
+E.g. if your app does not use AVX instructions setting "frequency\_level=simd128" will cause some CPUs to run at highest frequency, which may result in higher application performance.
+However, this will prevent Embree from using AVX optimizations to achieve higher ray tracing performance, thus applications that trace many rays may still perform better with the default setting of simd256, even though this reduces frequency on some CPUs.

 Different configuration options should be separated by commas, e.g.: